UPDATE: In 2020, Medicaid requirements and application steps remain the same.

 Note that applicants who fall into different categories of income, living situations and disability may be subject to different criteria.
 To gain Idaho Medicaid benefits eligibility, you must meet all income-related and non-income related requirements that have been established by the state of Idaho.

-Income Requirements for Medicaid in Idaho
+What Are the Income Requirements for Medicaid in Idaho?

 For those asking, “Who is eligible for Medicaid in Idaho?” there is a simple answer: Residents with low incomes.
 The actual answer, however, is somewhat more complex.
 To obtain Medicaid benefits eligibility, defining the necessary income is essential.